Programming-0101/TheBook/Topic/A/ReadMe.md

 We're coving a lot of material here as the foundation of OOP programming.
 If you want a quick bullet-list of the the keywords and topics covered, see the [**Overview**](Overview.md).
 If you want to check yourself on what you're learning, run through the [**Learning Outcome Guide**](LOGs.md) for this topic.
 :::

 "A *computer program* is a **set of instructions** for manipulating **information**."
-In the world of *Object Oriented Programming* (OOP), the first focus is on the *information* part of that definition.
+In the world of *Object Oriented Programming* (OOP), the main focus is on the *information* part of this definition.

 The first thing we do with information is to *classify* it.
-And it's from this starting point that we encounter our first keyword of C#.
+And it's from this starting point that we encounter a central keyword in C#.

 ```csharp
 class
 ```

 The code we write *declares* what things are (information) and how things behave (instructions).
 These are called "statements", and the first statement we'll examine is the **class delcaration statement**.
-The description of this statement is summarized in the [simplified C# grammar](../Teach/chapter1-7.md#class-definition), but here we will look at the simplest possible example.
+The description of this statement is summarized in the [simplified C# grammar](../../Teach/chapter1-7.md#class-definition), but here we will look at the simplest possible example.

 ```csharp
 public class Nothingness